MantejSingh333/End-to-End-E-Commerce-Analytics-Using-SQL-Power-BI-Generative-AI/README.md

 # E-Commerce-Analytics-Using-Power-BI
-End-to-end analytics project using SQL, Power BI, and Generative AI to clean, analyze, and visualize e-commerce data and deliver actionable business insights.
+Analytics project using Power BI to clean, analyze, and visualize e-commerce data and deliver actionable business insights.

-End-to-End E-Commerce Analytics Using SQL, Power BI & Generative AI Project Overview
+E-Commerce Analytics Using Power BI
+Project Overview

 This project is a comprehensive data analytics mission completed as part of an NZQA-aligned program.
 The objective was to build an end-to-end analytics solution for a fictional e-commerce company using SQL, Power BI, and Generative AI.